tomheaton/mcjty-website/docs/1.14-1.15-1.16/ep9.md

 ```
 ===Stitching and baking===

 To make sure that Minecraft knows about both the texture as well as the model we need to add some code to ClientRegistration.
 Minecraft stores all block textures on a big 'atlas'.
 This is a large texture that is filled with all the smaller (usually) 16x16 textures.
 This helps greatly with rendering speed as texture switching on 3D hardware is rather expensive.
-To put our texture on this atlas we need to subscribe to the TextureStitchEvent.Pre event because we don't have it as a texture in a json (these are stitched automatically).
+To put our texture on this atlas we need to subscribe to the TextureStitchEvent.Pre event because we don't have it as a texture in a JSON (these are stitched automatically).

 Similarly we also need to subscribe tot the ModelBakeEvent event to make sure our model is known.
 We register two variations.
 One for the in-world model ("") and one for the inventory ("inventory").
 ```